opensafely-core/ehrql/docs/wiki-docs/ehrql-examples.md

 ```

-### Finding prescriptions made in paricular months of the year
+### Finding prescriptions made in particular months of the year

 ```python
 from databuilder.ehrql import Dataset